Hand Application of General Finishes Water Based Wood Stains

 - Option: Before applying glaze you have the option of top coating first, which will help you control the amount of color and facilitate the spreading of glaze over the surface.
 The Top Coat layer is smoother and less absorbent, allowing the glaze to slide across the surface.
 If you want a rustic look with more color, skip the Top Coat layer and apply the glaze directly to the paint.
 Start with two base coats of Milk Paint following application instructions shown above.

-- Let the final base coat dry 2-4 hours.
+- Let the final base coat dry for 2-3 hours.

-- Pour Glaze color into a paper plate covered with aluminum foil or painter?s tray.
-Working one small section at a time, apply the Glaze liberally with a foam brush, synthetic brush or paint pad over entire section, keeping the surface wet with Glaze.
+- Pour Glaze color into a paper plate covered with aluminum foil or painter's tray.
+Working one small section at a time, apply the Glaze liberally with a foam brush, synthetic brush, or paint pad over an entire section, keeping the surface wet with Glaze.

 - If you want to rework a section, simply rewet the surface with Glaze.